 Research ProjectsStudent and Faculty Research

 Together with their faculty mentors, students work on transdisciplinary projects and in doing so, form strong connections with faculty and other outside organizations.
-Students engaged in undergraduate research experience personal growth, develop confidence in their work, and advance their critical thinking skills.
+Students engaged in research experience personal growth, develop confidence in their work, and advance their critical thinking skills.
 Below are some of the research and capstone projects our students and faculty are working on.

 A Framework for Monitoring Nightjars in Maine